dwks/HexRacer/README.txt

 Using the game
 --------------

-The game can be launched standalone by running "sdl"; or if the "server" is run first then any "sdl" clients launched will connect to the server.
+Launch the game by running "sdl".
+Then click on "Start game" to launch a single player game, or "Join game" to attempt to join a server (this defaults to a single-player game if no server is running).
+A server can be run by just launching "server"; make sure the port specified in config.txt (1820 by default) is not blocked by your firewall.

 Note: sdl.exe and server.exe are Windows executables,
       sdl and server are Linux ones.

 Controls:
-- Move the camera with a joystick (which must be plugged in before the game runs), or with the left mouse button and the keys 'w', 'a', 's', and 'd'.
-- Drive the car with the arrow keys (add levitation with the space key)
+- Drive the car with the arrow keys (add levitation with the space key), or with the two hats on a joystick (which must be plugged in before the game starts).
 - Lay down paint behind the car with 'p'; erase existing paint with 'o' [You can also paint in front of the camera with the right mouse button, and erase with the middle mouse button.]
-- Pressing ESCAPE (or clicking the X button) closes the game.
+- Press ESCAPE (or click the menu button) to get to the game menu, where you can click on the Quit button.
+Also, the first letter of a button's label is often mapped as its shortcut.

+Debug controls:
+- Toggle the debug camera by pressing 'c'.
+- Move the camera with the rightt mouse button and translate it with the keys 'w', 'a', 's', and 'd'.
+- Toggle debug drawing with the enter key.
+- Toggle path node painting with the backslash key.

 Settings (can be changed without recompiling in config.txt)
 - Paint generation can be disabled by setting "render.paint.enabled = 0":